RichKirsch80/NASA-Mars-Web-scraping/README.md

-# web-scraping-challenge
+Landing Page for Mars Info web-scraped from NASA websites

+Custom landing page that displays previously scraped data as well as a scrape button to pull most recent data.

 Completed an initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-Created a Jupyter Notebook file called mission_to_mars.ipynb and use this to complete all of your scraping and analysis tasks.
+Created a Jupyter Notebook file called mission_to_mars.ipynb and used this to complete all of your scraping and analysis tasks.
 The following data is scraped from the NASA Mars website.

 NASA Mars News